LArSoft/larsoft.github.io/LArSoftWiki/LArSoft_with_SPACK.md

 ## Migration to Spack from UPS

 LArSoft will migrate to spack-based builds and development under AL9.
-The plan is to complete this migration before SL7 EOL (June 30, 2024), or to allow running using SL7 within containers should the migration extend beyond SL7 EOL.
-UPS will not be supported under AL9.

 Migration work is currently focused on allowing development of LArSoft, and establishing release procedures under Spack.
+UPS will not be supported under SL7.

+Since SL7 reached EOL on June 30, 2024, the plan is to allow running SL7 within containers while we complete the migration.

 ## Spack builds of LArSoft